Seneca-SRT111-Fall2026/SRT111-Lab0/Lab0.md

 By completing this lab, you will set up all the software and accounts required for the remainder of the course.

-**Important** You will create **one repository for the entire semester**.
+**Important:** You will create **one repository for the entire semester**.
 Each lab will be stored in its own folder within that repository.

 ---